-A specialist in functional neurology, such as a chiropractic neurologist, uses characteristics of the nervous system to restore and maintain health.
+Functional neurology is a method of evaluating and treating conditions that stem from problems in the nervous system.
+A specialist in functional neurology uses characteristics of the nervous system to restore and maintain health.

-A chiropractic neurologist utilizes this cutting edge research to test for and determine the cause of the problem and treat it using brain-based rehabilitation.
+A functional neurologist utilizes this cutting edge research to test for and determine the cause of the problem and treat it using brain-based rehabilitation.

 - Head Injuries/Traumatic Brain Injuries